NirDiamant/RAG_Techniques/CONTRIBUTING.md

 4. **Follow the Style:** Adhere to the coding and documentation conventions used throughout the project.
 5. **Commit:** Make your git commits informative and concise.
 6. **Push and Pull Request:** Push to your fork and submit a pull request.
-7. **Discuss:** Use the Slack community to discuss your contribution if you need feedback or have questions.
+7. **Discuss:** Use the Discord community to discuss your contribution if you need feedback or have questions.

 ## Notebook Structure